mohammadnurhasnat/khujo/README.md

 ## 📜 License

 This project is licensed under the **MIT License**.
-You’re free to use, modify, and distribute it — commercially or privately — with no liability.
+You're free to use, modify, and distribute it — commercially or privately — with no liability.

 ---